jertel/vuegraf/README.md

     }
 ```

-By default, messages with be to the `vuegraf/energy_usage` topic.
+By default, messages will be sent to the `vuegraf/energy_usage` topic.
 An example showing the structure:

 ```json
 {"account": "Vue Account", "device_name": "Left Panel-7", "usage_watts": 275.02, "epoch_s": 1759441380, "detailed": "False"}